flatpak/flatpak-docs/docs/desktop-integration.rst

 Notifications
 -------------

 A number of toolkits and frameworks provide transparent support for Linux desktop notificatoions.
 This includes Electron, GTK, KDE and QML.
-Applications not using one of these can either use the `libnotify <https://developer.gnome.org/libnotify/>`_ library or portals.
-Of these, portals has the benefit that it can easily be used from within an application sandbox.

 Status icons
 ------------